Boxun

-Boxun (博訊 (博讯, Bóxùn)) is an aggregation website and blog, which focuses on alleged political scandals in China.
-Boxun is partly backed by the China Free Press project, which is partially funded by the National Endowment for Democracy, a US-funded organization.
+Boxun (博訊 (博讯, Bóxùn)) was an aggregation website and blog, which focused on alleged political scandals in China.
+Boxun was partly backed by the China Free Press project, which is partially funded by the National Endowment for Democracy, a US-funded organization.

-Founding and purpose
+History

-Boxun allows anyone to submit news to the website, which has resulted in a large number of articles remaining anonymous.
 Boxun was created by Meicun "Watson" Meng, who studied in the United States after working for two multinational companies in China.
-The Boxun servers are run from an office in North Carolina since 2000.
+The Boxun servers were run from an office in North Carolina since 2000.
+Boxun allowed anyone to submit news to the website, which has resulted in a large number of articles remaining anonymous.

 Critics

-While the organization claims it is independently run and audited, critics – including German leftist magazine konkret – have suggested that it is simply a tool of U.S. foreign policy.
+While the organization claimed it was independently run and audited, critics – including German leftist magazine konkret – have suggested that it was simply a tool of U.S. foreign policy.
 Boxun.com is blocked in mainland China.

 Defamation case

 In 2012, Boxun falsely reported that actress Zhang Ziyi was paid $100 million to sleep with top Chinese officials.
 Zhang sued Boxun in a US court for defamation.
 In December 2013, Boxun settled the case after agreeing to pay an undisclosed amount to Zhang and issue a front-page apology.